-"Hazardous waste storage" means the holding of hazardous waste for a temporary period, as regulated by the state Dangerous Waste Regulations, WAC Chapter 173-303.
+"Hazardous waste storage" means the holding of ~~dangerous hazardous~~ waste for a temporary period, as regulated by the ~~State~~ Dangerous Waste Regulations, WAC Chapter 173-303 WAC.
+For purposes of this title, Chapter 173-303 WAC as existing and hereafter amended is adopted by reference.